karmihkr/Sayohat/docs/quality-attributes/quality-attribute-scenarios.md

 ## 2.1 Authenticity
 ### Meaning
 Authenticity ensures that each user interacting with the system is who they claim to be.
-It prevents spoofing or impersonation using secure methods like phone verification or JWT tokens.
+It prevents spoofing or impersonation using secure methods like phone verification.

 ### Why it is important for our project
 Our app uses authentication via Telegram and relies on unique phone numbers.
 To prevent fake accounts and ensure proper user identity, we verify users with secure confirmation codes.

 ### Quality Scenario
 **Source:** Ride-sharing app
 **Stimulus:** User attempts to log in
-**Artifact:** Backend API (Python), Telegram API, JWT tokens
+**Artifact:** Backend API (Python), Telegram API **Environment:** Production
-**Environment:** Production
-**Response:** User identity is verified via Telegram confirmation code, JWT issued
-**Response Measure:** Token issued within 60 seconds, 100% of valid requests receive code 200
+**Response:** User identity is verified via Telegram confirmation code **Response Measure:** Token issued within 60 seconds, 100% of valid requests receive code 200

 ---